Analysis: German court's ECB move leaves sovereignty unresolved

 However, another European law professor, Damian Chalmers of the London School of Economics, said the German court had made clear that if the ECJ does not rule the plan illegal, it will.

-Additional reporting by Alexandra Hudson and Annika Breidhardt in Berlin; Writing by Paul Taylor; Editing by Giles Elgood
+Additional reporting by Alexandra Hudson and Annika Breidhardt in Berlin; Writing by Paul Taylor; Editing by Giles Elgood/Ruth Pitchford